theodi/learning-orchestrator/MANUAL.md

 3) Automatic communications (via HubSpot workflows)
 - If you have a HubSpot workflow configured to watch the “Includes self paced courses” property, HubSpot can call OLWO at `/webhooks/deal-send-reminders` with the deal ID on a schedule you choose (e.g., once on creation, and then reminders every N days).
-- OLWO sends the appropriate Welcome/Reminder emails to each learner with instructions for getting into their course.
+- OLWO sends the appropriate Welcome/Reminder emails to each learner with instructions for accessing their course(s).
+Enrollment is already completed in Moodle.
 - Emails are logged in HubSpot against the deal and the learner’s contact record.
 From OLWO’s bookings view, use “View details” to see learner status (enrolled/accessed) and email history.

 4) No delivery project/calendar for self‑paced